Test Wi-Fi speed to devices on your network

 - Your environment is congested due to traffic on your Wi-Fi network, on your neighbors' Wi-Fi networks, or from other sources like microwaves or baby monitors.

 - Your device is connected on 2.4GHz channel, which won’t achieve speeds as fast as the 5GHz channel.

-- Your device does not support the latest Wi-Fi standards.
-Speed is dependent on both the Wifi point and the device that is connected to it.
+- Your device does not support the faster Wi-Fi standards.
+Speed is dependent on both the router or point and the device that is connected to it.
 If you’re using an older device, it’s likely it won’t support the latest standards for the fastest speeds.